- Some Files Are Continuously Uploaded to the Server, Even When They Are Not Modified

 or permanently by adjusting

-The ownCloud desktop client does not provide a way to change the local sync directory.
-However, it can be done, though it is a bit unorthodox.
-Specifically, you have to:
+The ownCloud desktop client does not provide a way to change the local sync folder directly.
+However, it can be done in two ways:

-Remove the existing connection which syncs to the wrong directory.
+Remove the existing connection which syncs to the old directory.

 Add a new connection which syncs to the desired directory.